 By using media monitoring you can track what the voters want, what problems they are facing, what issues they are passionate about, etc. That way you can detect the main concerns and incorporate them in the campaign messaging.
 Also, you can respond to their questions and concerns and build a strong relationship with them that way.

 Finding the right influencers can help you reach more voters and spread your message faster.
 As the English writer, Nick Hornby said when comparing the Oscars and political campaigns:

 “You have to have the right candidates, and the people in Hollywood know what they are.”

 That can often be a Sisyphean task if you’re an unknown candidate and you don’t have the right tools for it.
-In our reports, you get a list of top 10 influencers mentioning your candidate, and that way you can decide which ones you want to contact to help you with the campaign.
+In our reports, you get a list of the top 10 influencers mentioning your candidate and that way you can decide which ones you want to contact to help you with the campaign.

 Opponent(s) in a political campaign

 While running a campaign you have to keep track of your opponents’ every move.
 Not in a weird way, though.

 By running a Competitor analysis, you will stay one step ahead.
 The worst thing you can do is to underestimate your opponent and be too confident that voters are going to vote for you.
 Don’t let the hubris get the best of you.